Alan Smolinisky

 Alan Smolinisky is an American entrepreneur/investor and part-owner of the Los Angeles Dodgers.
 In June 2022, Smolinisky partnered with Nike founder Phil Knight and submitted an offer of more than $2 billion to purchase the NBA's Portland Trail Blazers.

-Smolinisky, one of the largest individual shareholders of Jack In The Box, was appointed to the Board of Directors on November 4, 2025.
-He serves as Chairman of the Capital Allocation committee for the company, which owns and franchises over 2,700 restaurants (Jack In The Box and Del Taco) across the U.S.
+Career

 Smolinisky began his career in commercial real estate in the late 1990s while attending the University of Southern California.
 Smolinisky partnered with his then landlord Brian Chen.
 Together, through their company Conquest Student Housing, they built and renovated properties around Campus, eventually becoming the largest provider of student housing at USC, and later at the University of California at Santa Barbara.
 Conquest became so dominant at USC that the university sued the company under the Sherman Antitrust Act for "monopolizing the student housing market around USC's University Park Campus".

 The company was sold to a private equity firm and publicly traded REIT in summer 2008 for $205 million.
 After the sale, Smolinisky and Chen focused on public securities investment.

 Smolinisky and Chen are value investors, an investment paradigm that derives from the ideas on investment that Benjamin Graham and David Dodd began teaching at Columbia Business School in 1928, focusing on acquiring assets below their intrinsic value.
 Today, that movement is most closely associated with Berkshire Hathaway chairman Warren E. Buffett and his late vice chairman Charlie T. Munger.

 Smolinisky and Chen manage their own personal capital from Los Angeles with investments in commercial real estate, publicly traded securities, energy, capital equipment leasing and venture capital.

+In May 2026, Smolinisky was named Lead Independent Director for the Jack In The Box Board of Directors.
+He is also Chairman of the Capital Allocation committee for the company, which owns and franchises over 2,100 restaurants in 24 states.

 The Los Angeles Dodgers

 Smolinisky became an owner of the Los Angeles Dodgers and the team's home, Dodger Stadium, in 2019, joining partners Mark Walter, Earvin "Magic" Johnson, Peter Guber, Bobby Patton, Todd Boehly and Billie Jean King.
 In the team's press release announcing his purchase, Smolinisky said "I'm a lifelong Dodger fan and to now be a part of their ownership group is an exciting opportunity and time for me and my family."

 In a Time magazine piece written by Smolinisky, he described his poor immigrant father learning to speak English by listening to Vin Scully’s Dodger broadcast while he worked as a janitor.
 Smolinisky has said the purchase was to honor his immigrant father's love of America and baseball.

-In its 2025 rankings, Sportico estimated the value of the Dodgers at $7.73 billion.
+In its 2026 rankings, CNBC estimated the value of the Dodgers at $8 billion.